 Materials used to make a Francis Upritchard sculpture

-A vast mix of materials on display, Sculptures made in polymer clay, over a wire frame, rubber, paints, pottery, textile.
+A vast mix of materials on display, Sculptures made in polymer clay, over a wire frame, rubber, paints, pottery, and textile.

 Upritchard’s artwork features items that look like they come from an archaeological find or a museum.
 Lots of brick a brack style pieces are reformed and brought back to use.